renzheng11/Catalyst-HTML-Converter/corron.md

 institution itself, which hangs framed in several buildings on campus (see Figure 1).

 ![The photograph shows a poem hanging on a beige wall in a brown wood frame, behind glass.
 The poem is printed on red paper in white text and set in a white matte.
-The poem is untitled and unattributed, and the text of the poem reads ffff](media/image2.jpeg){width="5.625in" height="7.5in"}
+The poem is untitled and unattributed, and the text of the poem reads:

+    “The New Polytechnic
+    Is the place for those who LOVE change.
+    We instigate and incubate it.
+    Quintessentially curious,
+    We embrace the race
+    To make our world better in every way.

+    We believe innovation and discovery thrive
+    In a caring community
+    Where head meets heart …
+    Science meets art …
+    And collaboration lights the way.

+    And we believe in thinking big—
+    From our upstate envlave, we connect
+    To a global network of support and entrepreneurship.
+    Because big change is what the world needs.
+    From energy to infrastructure,
+    From food security and fighting disease,
+    To national defense.

+    People come here hard-wired for the havoc of change.
+    They know it isn’t easy—
+    That theories can fail and world changing can feel futile.
+    But that’s the calm before the brilliant storm.
+    The breath you take before you break through.

+    Small change comes from asking “Why?”
+    Changing THE WORLD comes from asking “Why not?”
+    That’s the question we ask everyone,
+    From freshmen to faculty …
+    It’s the question that fuels us to find THE NEXT NEW… The question we ask YOU.

+    Why not change the world?

+    At the bottom of the text the Rensselaer school seal and logo is printed, also in white on red background, with the trademarked school slogan text: why not change the world?"](media/image2.jpeg){width="5.625in" height="7.5in"}

 Figure 1.
 The Rensselaer poem (2018).
 Photo by Rebecca Rouse.